whitneyburton/portfolios/students/1510/Jordan-Lawler/20160429-Jordan-Lawler-M4-THE-BASTE.md

 Also: It is incredible how students can complain about a system, then have the system changed as per suggestion, and then revolt against the change like it is my 5 year old self eyeing down a bowl of sushi (I was an idiot).

 Also Pt.2: Steve in Meeka did an incredible job.
 Me and Beth felt guilty at SAB some weeks because we literally had nothing to say but "everything is great... for almost everyone".
-People seemed happy with the support recieved with the job search, and the instruction was top notch.
+People seemed happy with the support received with the job search, and the instruction was top notch.

 ## Review